 I used Canadian company Sardo Foods herb and garlic marinated shrimp in these salad rolls for a quick and healthy protein.
 These shrimp are ready to use and are lightly marinated in herbs and garlic which adds delicious extra flavor to these rolls.
-(These shrimp make wonderful appetizers on their own too.)
+You can use these shrimp in my Thai Prawn Salad With Mango and Easiest Seafood Alfredo and these shrimp make wonderful appetizers on their own too.

 Sardo is a company that makes high quality Mediterranean foods right here in Canada.
 (You've gotta try their seafood salad too!)
 I have been blessed to work with such a wonderful and trustworthy company over the past year and they have kindly sponsored this post.

 Warm Marinated Olives-An Easy Festive Appetizer is another easy appetizer I created with Sardo.

 How to make salad rolls

 The wrapper is a simple rice paper wrapper that is briefly soaked in water and can be rolled ahead of time or set as a family style platter with everyone rolling their own.
 Once you place your fillings on the ⅓ of the wrapper closest to you, continue to roll it up like a burrito.
 The 2 sides come in and over a bit of the filling, then thumbs under the front and roll it away from you as snugly as you can.

 There are a lot of recipes for salad rolls (aka summer rolls, cold rolls and sometimes spring rolls).
 So much so, that I almost didn't post this recipe on my blog.
 I posted it on Instagram after making it one day and so many of you asked for the recipe that I decided I would post it here for you.
 Although I originally started using the recipe from Nagi at Recipe Tin Eats (another amazing food blogger), I knew that I found the hoisin peanut sauce too sweet and so I created my own recipe.